Fabhalta

 For more information about using Fabhalta, see the package leaflet or contact your doctor or pharmacist.

-The complement system is a set of proteins that is part of the immune system (the body’s natural defences).
-In patients with PNH, the complement system is over-active and damages the patients’ own blood cells.
+The complement system is a group of proteins that is part of the immune system (the body’s natural defences).
+In patients with PNH and C3G, the complement system is over-active, damaging the patients’ own cells, particularly red blood cells in PNH and kidney cells in C3G.

 The active substance in Fabhalta, iptacopan, blocks a protein of the complement system called ‘factor B’.
-By blocking factor B, Fabhalta prevents the complement system from damaging cells, especially red blood cells, thereby helping to relieve the symptoms of the disease.
+By blocking factor B, Fabhalta prevents the complement system from damaging red blood cells in PNH and kidney cells in C3G, thereby helping to relieve the symptoms of these diseases.

 Fabhalta was shown to be effective at increasing haemoglobin levels and reducing the need for blood transfusions in one main study involving 97 patients with PNH.